Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/03-principles.md

   * Postgres
 * dev should be possible locally
   * avoid using cloud-only services
+* ideally should even work by opening a local .html file
 * avoid vendor lock-in
   * ex. auth, aws...
   * wrap commonly used modules into a thin, semantic layer